NoAchache/TextBoxGAN/README.md

 # TextBoxGan

-Generate text boxes from input words to train OCRs.
+Generates text boxes from input words with a GAN.

 Video: Generating the word "Generate" at different training steps: **https://youtu.be/YdicGxqRWOY**